 - No junk food or garbage: nobody is going to benefit by you listing a sweet warehouse deal you found for a 5 lb. bag of Cheetos or 120 Mountain Dews.
 Lets just focus on healthy diet staples everyone can benefit from vs over-processed garbage.

-- Comparison product price from non-warehouse: what will make this really useful is to compare the warehouse deal price to what you were paying for a similar product at a regular non-warehouse grocery store (i.e. Meijer, Kroger, Winn-Dixie, Trader Joe’s) for everyone.
+- Comparison product price from non-warehouse: what will make this really useful is to compare the warehouse deal price to what you were paying for a similar product at a regular non-warehouse grocery store (e.g. Meijer, Kroger, Winn-Dixie, Trader Joe’s) for everyone.

 - No sales/coupon prices: doesn’t help if you got a special one-time coupon or discount.
 Let’s focus on normal daily prices.